eerofeev/jee-test-app/README.md

 ****
 ####Dependencies

  - The fields `Course.teacher` and `Person.coursesTeached` are marked transient.
-Repair them to implement Many-To-One / One-To-Many dependency.
+Repair them to implement bidirectional Many-To-One / One-To-Many relationship.
+One teacher may have many courses.
+But one course has always only one teacher.
+This relationship is implemented via DB-Column `course.teacher_id`
  - The fields `Course.participants` and `Person.coursesParticipating` are marked transient.
-Repair them to implement Many-To-Many dependency.
+Repair them to implement bidirectional Many-To-Many relationship.
+One course may have many participants.
+And one person may participate on multiple courses.
+This relationship is implemented vie DB-Table `course_participation(course_id, person_id)`

 Test result: the columns "Teacher" and "Number of participants" must be filled